-If you have been injured due to a pharmacy error, our pharmacy error lawyers may be able to help.
-Headquartered in Rochester, we have been providing local residents with high quality personalized legal services for over 40 years.
+If you have been injured due to a pharmacy error, our pharmacy error attorneys may be able to help.
+Headquartered in Rochester, NY, we have been providing local residents with high quality personalized legal services for over 40 years.

 When a pharmacy or its employees fail dispense medication properly, they may be held accountable for medication errors.
 This can include:

 Wrong Medication Dosages: When a pharmacist provides the wrong medication dosage, pill size or provides inaccurate instructions they can be held accountable for any damages to the person that occur from their actions.
 Providing the incorrect dosage to a person could result in serious harm or even death.

 Wrong Medication: It is the pharmacist’s professional responsibility to provide the correct medication which is prescribed by the individual’s physician.
 If an incorrect medication is dispensed, serious harm or death could occur.

 Drug Interactions: In some cases, if two drugs interact with each other it could be fatal or harmful to the person.
 It is a pharmacist’s professional responsibility to ensure that the drugs that a person is taking will not be a danger to them or their health.